Western Digital Data Recovery

 Will the data from my WD drive be recovered with the original file and folder names?

-Almost always, we are able to recover the data with the original file structure (file and folder names).
+Almost always, we are able to recover the data from Western Digital drives with the original file structure (file and folder names).
 Original file and folder names are not recoverable in cases where there is severe media damage OR cases where attempts have been made to repair/alter the file system before we receive the case.

 In cases where the original file and folder names are not recoverable, we can still recover the data in RAW format.
 This would give us usable data, but without any structure.

 Will my drive be functional after the recovery process?